BabyDinos/Manga-Recommender/README.md

 ## How can you use it?

-Open the main folder and locate MangaRecommender.exe, then run it.
+Open the dist/main folder and locate MangaRecommender.exe, then run it.

 ### What I learned/improved from doing this project